Paul Grice (civil servant): Educational administration

 Alongside his position in the Scottish Parliament, Grice was a member of the University of Stirling's court from 2006 to 2013.
 He was also a member of the Economic and Social Research Council between 2009 and 2015.
-In 2019, Grice was appointed Principal and Vice-chancellor of Queen Margaret University.
+In 2019, Grice was appointed Principal and Vice-chancellor of Edinburgh's Queen Margaret University.

 Honours and awards

 Grice was knighted in the 2016 New Year Honours.
 He was elected a fellow of the Royal Society of Edinburgh (FRSE) in 2017.
 In 2021, he was also elected a fellow of the Academy of Social Sciences (FAcSS).